oleksandr-dubrov/bluetube/README.md

 7 Tests.
 --------
-There are some unit tests provided to verify that the script is not broken.
+There are some unit tests provided.
+They are mostly related to the RSS feed.
-I don't have a goal to rich good code coverage, so passed tests don't guarantee the correct work of the script.
-In order to get more information reed the test's output.
+I don't have a goal to rich good code coverage, so the passed tests don't guarantee correct work of the script.
 Run test from *tests* directory:

     python test_bluetube.py

-The tests are base on *unittests* and *mock*.
-Don't forget to install *mock* before run the tests.
+The tests are based on *unittests* and *mock*.
+Don't forget to install *mock* before running the tests.

 8 Development.
 -------------